Thames Valley Police and Crime Commissioner: Elections

+2024

+Matthew Barber was re-elected on 2 May 2024 with a majority of 2,343.
+The count for the election was undertaken by West Berkshire Council and the result announced on 4 May 2024 at Newbury Racecourse.

+Results

 2021

 Voters in the Thames Valley Police Area voted for their next PCC on Thursday 6 May 2021, on the same day as local elections were held across the United Kingdom.
 Votes were counted in 13 locations in the Thames Valley area on Monday 10 May 2021 including at Spiceball Leisure Centre in Banbury, where the results were announced.

 Results

 2016

-In 2016, Anthony Stansfield was re-elected for a second term as Thames Valley PCC.
+In 2016, Anthony Stansfeld was re-elected for a second term as Thames Valley PCC.

 Results

 2012

-In 2012, Anthony Stansfield was elected as the first PCC for the Thames Valley Police Area.
+In 2012, Anthony Stansfeld was elected as the first PCC for the Thames Valley Police Area.